xayon40-12/CV/cv-en.typ

 ]

 = About me
-#text(size: 9pt)[
+#text(size: 8.5pt)[
-PhD student in theoretical physics.
 Pasionate about programming and simulations.
 Tried numerous programming languages, yet stayed true to Rust and Haskell.
 Driven by programming challenges, especially involving optimization and type level programming.
 ]
 = Professional Experience